“No person was ever honored for what he received. Honor is given by what he gave.” — Calvin Coolidge

 The house is a community service project for the Twin Cities entrepreneurial community.
 A group of companies, investment firms and other businesses that serve the entrepreneurial community are coming together to build a house as a part of Twin Cities Habitat for Humanity.
 The project allows for a valuable team-building experience for your employees, while also providing this important community contribution.

 This year will be the 18th Year of the Entrepreneurs House.
-This year’s house is located at 581/583 Whitall Street, St. Paul.
+The house is located at 3656 Emerson Av.
+N. in Minneapolis.

 Our group is seeking to involve 20 or more companies to volunteer on site as well as raise $160,000 for the project.
 Each volunteering company brings a team of up to 8 employees to work on the house for one full day (9 am to 3 pm) during the 6 week period from July 20 – August 28, 2020.

 Twin Cities Entrepreneurs House Steering Committee: Tom Goodmanson | Mik Gusenius | John Bergstrom | Clarke Porter | Karen VanDerBosch | Josh Thelemann